 The recent Oxfam report ‘Time to Care’ states that the top 10% of India’s population hold 77% of the country’s total wealth.
 The report also says that the richest have cornered a huge part of the wealth through crony capitalism and inheritance.

 We are aware that historically privileged social groups, i. e.
-Brahmins, Kshatriyas and Vaishyas, inherit the ancestral property (access to land was denied to shudra and untouchables) and means of production.
+Brahmins, Kshatriyas and Vaishyas, inherit the ancestral property (access to land was denied to untouchables) and means of production.
 These groups of people occupy higher positions in all sectors and exploit the remaining majority of the population.
 Exploitation of this population is largely connected with the regressive social structure of caste system that exists in our country.

 The caste system is 2000 years old, imposing social hierarchy in Indian subcontinent.
 Caste system categorises society into four varnas i. e.
 Brahmin, Kshatriya, Vaishya and Shudra.
 A fifth category falls outside the varna system known as ‘untouchables’ or ‘Dalits’.
 Shudra and untouchables were denied education and upward mobility.
 In 1948, the caste system was abolished by law.
 However, it continues to prevail, and rampantly so, in our everyday lives.